Fatah-Hamas agreement gives unity government control over Gaza

 International concerns about Hamas' inclusion in the unity government could undermine a donors' conference intended to raise reconstruction funds for Gaza, which Egypt is set to host on Oct.
 12.

-Ahmed said on Thursday Palestinians would seek membership in U.N. organisations including the international criminal court "to enable our people to hold Israel accountable for the war crimes it has committed".
+Ahmed said on Thursday Palestinians would seek membership in U.N. organizations including the international criminal court "to enable our people to hold Israel accountable for the war crimes it has committed".

 (Writing by Stephen Kalin; Editing by Andrew Roche)